-The Rural Lots character area is located in the north eastern region of the town core boundary, defined by Kyneton-Trentham Road and Tressider Court.
+The Rural Lots character area is located in the north eastern region of the town boundary, defined by Kyneton-Trentham Road and Tressider Court, and in the south west region adjacent to Mulcahys Road.
 These lots are extremely spacious, comprising areas over 5000sqm.
 There is a large sense of openness within this area, which can be attributed to its large setbacks from the front, back and sides and absence of prominent fencing.
 There is lesser vegetation present within this precinct than others, which exudes a pastoral feel to the areas.
 Unlike the Bush Lots Precinct, which is covered by the Bushfire Management Overlay (BMO) this is absent within this precinct.